jeqcho/harvard_gem_finder/README.md

    machine, you might need more setup to use Selenium, so you can check out the official guide.
 The webpages for each class will be stored as HTML files at the folder `myharvard`.
 5. Process these webpages to get the data by running `append_details.py`.
 This will generate `verbose_course_ratings.csv` as required.
+6. Additional data can be obtained by running the Jupyter notebook (`jupyter notebook`) and choose `course_ratings_analysis.ipynb`.
+This will generate the graphs above and the data at `output_data`.